 For instance, students in a Mandarin Chinese class use audio clips to hear a native speaker’s pronunciation.

 Teachers can reduce their own burden by turning it into a collaborative class project.
 A customized digital text book is just one example that shows the power of the next feature on this list.
 But students can create their own individual textbooks without the reach of the OneNote Class Notebook Creator.

 21st Century Teaching: The OneNote Class Notebook Creator

 At its simplest, the OneNote Class Notebook Creator is a shared workspace for teachers and students.
 It has three distinct parts –

 Classroom Library for distributing handouts and assignments to students.

 Student Spaces for each student that is a tutoring platform for teacher-pupil interaction.

 The virtual environment brings all the goodness of OneNote in one place.
-OneNote Class Notebook Creator is an online SharePoint app.
+OneNote Class Notebook Creator [No Longer Available] is an online SharePoint app.
 It is free for educators with Office 365.

 A technology push from the school could help to empower teachers and students with this collaborative workspace.
 It helps to eliminate the bottlenecks of traditional teaching through real-time one-to-one coaching on a shared notebook while running the collaborative creativity of a group project.
 Teachers can manage their administrative duties better through the tools available here.